 \subsection{Testing for superdiffusion}

 L\'evy processes or $\alpha$-stable processes are characterized by three parameters $(\alpha,\beta,\gamma)$.
 The parameter $0<\alpha\le 2$ controls the anomalous character of the diffusion with $\alpha=2$ being normal diffusion.
-The skewness parameter $-1\le \beta \le 1$ describes the probability of the process experiences up- or downward jumps with $\beta=\pm1$ allowing only for up-/downward jumps, respectively.
+The skewness parameter $-1\le \beta \le 1$ describes the probability of the process experiencing up- or downward jumps with $\beta=\pm1$ allowing only for up-/downward jumps, respectively.
 The parameter $\gamma$ is a scale parameter.

+To test if the dynamics of the translational variable $\phi(t)$ is driven by an $\alpha$-stable process and to determine the value of $\alpha$ we employ several test statistics.
+We begin by determining the scaling behaviour of the $q$th moment $\langle |\phi(t)|^q\rangle $ with time (note that $\phi$ has zero mean).
+The $q$th moment is defined for $\alpha<q$ and, for stochastic dynamics, scales like

+where the angular bracket denotes an ensemble average \cite{SamorodnitskyTaqqu}.
+For anomalous diffusion with $\alpha<2$ the second moment is not defined and an ensemble average does not converge with an increasing number of ensemble members.
+Figure~\ref{fig:MSQ} shows the scaling of the $q$th moment $\langle |\phi(t)|^q\rangle$ in a $\log$-$\log$ plot for $q=0.2$, $q=0.5$ and $q=0.8$ with a very clear linear scaling.
+The slope of a best linear fit suggests $\alpha=1.74$ for all three values of $p$ indicative of superdiffusion.
+We remark that the scaling of the $q$th moment is typically a better test statistics for smaller values of $q$ (see, for example, \cite{GottwaldMelbourne16b}).

-To test if the dynamics of the translational variable $\phi(t)$ is driven by an $\alpha$-stable process and to determine the value of $\alpha$ we employ two different test statistics: the $p$-variation \cite{MagdziarzEtAl09,MagdziarzKlafter10,HeinImkellerPvalyukevich} and a test for superdiffusion based on the scaling behaviour of low-order moments \cite{GottwaldMelbourne16b}.
-Unlike tests which test for fat tails, the presence of which is not necessarily linked to an underlying $\alpha$-stable process, these two methods are proper statistics to isolate $\alpha$-stable behaviour.
+To further test for $\alpha$-stable behaviour, we additionally employ the $p$-variation \cite{MagdziarzEtAl09,MagdziarzKlafter10,HeinImkellerPvalyukevich}, a test for superdiffusion based on the scaling behaviour of low-order moments \cite{GottwaldMelbourne16b}, the maximum likelihood test \cite{DuMouchel73,Nolan01}, a quantile matching test \cite{Mcculloch86} and employing linear regression of the empirical characteristic function \cite{Koutrouvelis80,Koutrouvelis81}.
+Unlike simply testing for fat tails in the empirical histogram, the presence of which is not necessarily linked to an underlying $\alpha$-stable process, the above methods are proper statistics to identify $\alpha$-stable behaviour.